 - Stage II – The cancer has already spread to lymph nodes within the lung, however it has not yet traveled to other organs.

 - Stage III – The cancer has spread to the lymph nodes at the center of the chest but has not reached distant organs.

 - Stage IV – The advanced lung cancer has metastasized, spreading throughout the body.

-Immunity Therapy Center utilizes a variety of alternative Cancer treatments to strengthen your immune system while directly targeting your Cancer Cells.
-The type and combination of immunotherapy we use vary depending on the type and location of Cancer, stage of Cancer, and the overall health of the individual.
+As a holistic cancer treatment clinic, Immunity Therapy Center understands that treating cancer differs from patient to patient and utilizes a variety of alternative Cancer treatment options to strengthen your immune system while directly targeting your Cancer Cells.
+The type of natural cancer treatment and combination of therapies we use vary depending on the type and location of Cancer, stage of Cancer, and the overall health of the individual.
+In addition to holistic cancer treatment, we offer alternative treatment options for chronic degenerative diseases.
 If you are interested in a customized alternative therapy treatment plan or learning more about alternative therapy for Cancer Treatment reach out to Immunity Therapy Center today!

 Lungevity.
 Types of Lung Cancer. https://lungevity.org/for-patients-caregivers/lung-cancer-101/types-of-lung-cancer